KoryNunn/crel/README.md

 ## Easy to use ##

 ## Tiny ##
-easily less than 1K minified
+less than 1K minified
-easily less than 500 bytes gzipped
+about 500 bytes gzipped
 ## Fast ##

 crel is fast.
 Depending on what browser you use, it is up there with straight document.createElement calls.